 When Spotify launched in the U.S., it paired simple visuals with a memorable soundtrack to communicate value in seconds—no complex production required.

-Coastal, an ecommerce retailer for contacts and glasses, uses a “try-it-on” feature so shoppers can see how frames look on their own faces—bridging the gap between screen and reality.
+Coastal, an ecommerce retailer for contacts and glasses, uses a real-time “virtual try-on” so shoppers can see how frames look on their own faces—bridging the gap between screen and reality.

 Brand Personality

-We use “personality” to describe people we know—friends, coworkers, family.
+People use “personality” to describe people they know—friends, coworkers, family.
 It’s the mix of qualities that makes someone distinct.

 Personalities live in the eye of the beholder.
-We love some, we dislike others.
+People love some, they dislike others.
 Brands are no different.

-It can feel odd to say a brand has a personality, yet we talk about it constantly because customers feel it constantly.
+It can feel odd to say a brand has a personality, yet people talk about it constantly because customers feel it constantly.

 What Is a Brand Personality?